RyanHipkiss/Redirects-Generator/README.md

 $redirects->set_redirect_type('301');
 ```

 If your CSV redirect doesn't contain an "old domain" then you can leave this as a blank string ''.
 Then we set the two columns for the CSV where the redirects are set.
 The columns start counting from 0.
-Finally we set the redirect type (301 or 302).
+Finally we set the redirect type (301, 302 or rewrite).

 ###Generate Redirects and store them in a file.